 - Can I buy volatility ETNs/ETFs like VXX, UVXY, and XIV in my IRA?
 Most brokers allow this.
 You may have to sign a waiver or be qualified first

 - Can I trade options in my IRA account?
-You need to be qualified and allowed trades vary between brokers, but yes you can—except for the highest risk categories (e.g., naked calls / puts).
+You need to be qualified and allowed trades vary between brokers, but yes you can—except for selling naked calls or puts—the highest risk category.

 - What happens if options in my IRA are assigned?
 Option assignment can be a problem if it not covered by cash or offset by other positions in your account (e.g., stock in the case of a covered call, or an offsetting assigned option).
 For example, if the short side of your vertical spread is assigned when the underlying goes ex-dividend your account will go short the equivalent amount of the underlying—not a sustainable situation for an IRA account.
-You must cover the short quickly, but unless you have sufficient settled cash in your account you may get a “free ride” violation.
+You must cover the short quickly, but unless you have sufficient settled cash in your account you may get a “free ride” violation (see Trading in an IRA and avoiding free-riding).
 A call to your broker if this situation occurs would be a very good idea.
 It might be possible in this case to wait one day before covering and avoid the violation.
 Unbalanced option assignment can also happen when the options in a spread expire with one leg in the money and the other OTM.
-Cash settled options don’t have this problem.
-See Trading in an IRA and avoiding free-riding and Options strategies in Your IRA Account for more information.
+Cash settled options (e.g. SPX, VIX) don’t have this problem.
+See Options strategies in Your IRA Account for more information.
+Index options are nice because they are usually European style options that can’t be assigned before expiration—totally dodging the problem, however, there may be some restrictions on them when used to create spreads with different expiration dates.

 - Can I write off a trading loss in my IRA on my taxes?
 Generally no. Only if you have liquidated the account and your distribution was less than the amount you contributed.
-Of course the converse is also true; you don’t have to pay taxes on gains.
-The IRS always seems to have exceptions so check with your tax advisor if you’re doing anything unusual.
+Of course, the converse is also true; you don’t have to pay taxes on gains.
+The IRS always seems to have exceptions so check with your tax advisor if you have questions.

 - Will my dividends or capital gains be taxed in my IRA?
 No, taxes on dividends and capital gains are either deferred (traditional) or avoided (Roth) in an IRA.